-A grade of "C" or higher must be achieved in all required CIT courses (prefix "CIT") for all IT AAS degrees and certificates.
+A grade of "C" or higher must be achieved in all required IT courses (prefix "ITC") for all IT AAS degrees and certificates.

 Computer language classes may require students to schedule additional computer time outside of class.